ractor-tools/ractor-server/README.md

 It may be necessary to customize the `Client` interface.

-For example in the `SharedObject` example above, it may be more efficient if the shared object is always shareable.
+For example in the `SharedObject` example above, it may be more efficient if the held object is always shareable.
 This can be done by customizing the client:

 ```ruby
 class SharedObject